yishn/milk-lang/README.md

 # Milk [![npm version](https://badge.fury.io/js/milk-lang.svg)](https://badge.fury.io/js/milk-lang)

 Milk is a language that compiles into JavaScript.
 It is the love child of Python and JavaScript.
+This is just a proof of concept.
+Please don't use Milk seriously.

 ## Installation